Harshita-Pokharna/AirBnb-Booking-Analysis-EDA-/README.md

 * Pricing Optimization: Develop dynamic pricing algorithms that consider competition, demand fluctuations, and market trends to help hosts optimize their pricing strategies.

 ![](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

+## Challenges Faced
+* Examining the business KPIs for Airbnb and devising a  solution to the problem.
+* Handling the duplicate , Null values  and outliers  in the dataset.
+* Designing multiple visualizations to summarize the information in  the dataset and successfully communicate the results and trends to  the reader.

 ## Conclusion
 The Airbnb booking analysis of NYC's 2019 data reveals crucial insights into the short-term rental market: